pts/dosmc/README.txt

   because of the versatily and the clean syntax. dosmc also provides some convenience macros (e.g. __LINKER_FLAG) and defaults, see how compact examples/helloc.nasm is.
-(Also compare examples/helloc2.nasm o examples/helloc2w.wasm for compactness.)
-It's also possible to write your program in assembly only (no .c code), and use dosmc to compile it to .com or .exe, see examples/helloc.nasm for an example.
+(Also compare examples/helloc2.nasm to examples/helloc2w.wasm for compactness.)
+It's also possible to write your program in assembly only (no .c code), and use dosmc to compile it to .com or .exe, see examples/com0o1.nasm and examples/helloc.nasm for examples.
 * If the extension is .wasm, then the bundled WASM (OpenWatcom assembler) is used to create the .obj file.
 Convenience macros are not provided.
+  It's also possible to write your program in assembly only (no .c code), and use dosmc to compile it to .com or .exe, see examples/com0o2.wasm for an example.
 * If the extension is .asm, then dosmc looks at the first directive in the file and autodetects it as .nasm or .wasm.
 * If the extension is .obj, then the file is used as is for linking.
 The